latinos/PlotsConfigurations/Configurations/ggH/Full2016/README.md

 # 7. Check consistency of datacards

-To check the consistency one can transform the datacard (txt file) into a RooFit binary file (workspace)
+To check the consistency one can transform the datacard (txt file) into a RooFit binary file (workspace).

     pushd $COMBINE_DIRECTORY/CMSSW_7_4_7/src/
     eval `scramv1 runtime -sh`